-IV.5.3.4.1 The Board shall provide for a period of up to two (2) consecutive years to a member on unpaid leave pension, life insurance, medical, dental, and other usual benefits.
-The

-Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under IV.5.2.7.3.
-In the case of unpaid leaves which entail alternative employment, members shall ascertain whether or not the alternate employer will pay the University's share of the above-listed benefits and shall provide copies of the correspondence to the Dean.
+- IV.5.3.4.1 The Board shall provide for a period of up to two (2) consecutive years to a member on unpaid leave pension, life insurance, medical, dental, and other usual benefits.
+The Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under IV.5.2.7.3.
+In the case of unpaid leaves which entail alternative employment, and such employment includes benefits, members shall assume the compensation and benefits of the alternate employer. - IV.5.3.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - IV.5.3.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave.

-- IV.5.3.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - IV.5.3.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave. - IV.5.3.4.4 Where an increase in leave has been authorized in accordance with IV.5.3.2.2, COAP may recommend to the Dean the awarding of full or partial benefit entitlements for the extended leave period.
+IV.5.3.4.4 Where an increase in leave has been authorized in accordance with IV.5.3.2.2, COAP may recommend to the Dean the awarding of full or partial benefit entitlements for the extended leave period.